- Cheapest car insurance in Nebraska for a bad driving record

 Cheapest car insurance in Nebraska with a reckless driving conviction

-Auto-Owners has the cheapest rates for drivers with reckless driving convictions at $2,348 a year.
+Auto-Owners offers the most affordable rates for drivers with reckless driving convictions, averaging $2,348 per year.

 | Company | Average annual premium for clean record | Annual premium for reckless driving |